 Description: An evergreen tree from tropical Africa growing to around 30m tall.
 It has leathery, glossy fiddle-shaped leaves with wavy margins.

 Water: Water your fig tree when only the top inch of soil is dry.
 Test this by sticking your finger into the top of the soil.
 Watering may fluctuate based on season and your home environment.

 Light: Keep your fiddle leaf fig in bright, indirect light.
 You want it to have a lots of light, but not direct sunbeams.
 Rotate your fiddle leaf every time you give it some water.

-Food: Fertilize once a month during growing seasons, but not in winter.
+Food: Fertilise once a month during growing seasons, but not in winter.

-Repotting: When roots begin to grow out of the bottom of the pot, either re-pot into a container that’s a couple inches bigger.
+Re-potting: When roots begin to grow out of the bottom of the pot, re-pot into a container that’s a couple inches bigger.